-LL.M. in Estate Planning and Elder Law Program Information
+LLM in Elder Law and Estate Planning Program Information

-The objective of the program for our LL.M. in Estate Planning and Elder Law is to accommodate attorneys who wish to obtain the LL.M. degree on a part-time basis.
+The objective of the program for our LLM in Elder Law and Estate Planning is to accommodate established attorneys who wish to obtain the LLM degree on a part-time basis and recent graduates who wish to study full-time.
 All of our courses are taught live and online through the use of virtual classrooms over the Internet.
 The courses are live and completely interactive.
-Please review our Online LL.M. page to learn more about our online program.
+Please review our Online LLM page to learn more about our online program.

 A student is permitted, on an individual basis, to adjust the number of courses that he/she takes each semester.
 We recognize that a number of students are busy practitioners and may need to change the number of courses they take in a semester due to the demands of their law practice.
 Classes are held on Monday, Tuesday and Wednesday evenings from either 6:00 p.m. to 7:30 p.m.
 Eastern Time or from 8:00 p.m. to 9:30 p.m.
 Eastern Time.
-Candidates for an LL.M. degree in Estate Planning and Elder Law must successfully complete a minimum of 24 credit hours in both required and elective courses with an overall grade point average of 70 or better.
+Candidates for an LLM degree in Elder Law and Estate Planning must successfully complete a minimum of 24 credit hours in both required and elective courses with an overall grade point average of 70 or better.